Crab-Team

 More information

-In 2024, we will assemble 4 Crab Teams, each with 4 volunteers, to conduct sampling sets once a month per team.
-These sets will be on 2 consecutive dates, scheduled according to low tide times.
+Four Crab Teams, each with 4 volunteers, conduct sampling sets once a month per team.
+Sets are scheduled on 2 consecutive dates, scheduled according to low tide times.
 Each day of sampling takes approximately 1-2 hours to complete, depending on how many species are caught, if we’re training, etc.

 For example, you might be scheduled to sample on Saturday July 15th , from 9:30 – 11:00AM, and then again on the following day, Sunday July 16th, from 10:45 AM to 12:45 PM.
 That would be your only commitment in July, and the following month, times/dates would be different.
 You will sample at the same location each month.